concert without borders 2020

 His solo debut CD, “ARIE Opera Arias” is now available through Sony music.

-This video will be officially released on this page and we are proud to announce that more than a dozen organizations from US and Mexico are going to release it through their websites and social media platforms:
+This video was officially released on this page and we are proud to announce that more than a dozen organizations from US and Mexico are sharing it through their websites and social media platforms:

 Mexican Consulate, Douglas, AZ: https://consulmex.sre.gob.mx/douglas